 Provides a course release in one semester to advance the research of an Assistant or Associate Professor; two offered per year; competitive; priority given to faculty who have not benefited from a course load reduction in the previous 2 years.
 Criteria and procedure for application are available on the Faculty Resources website.
-Deadline is the first Friday of December (December 6, 2019) to the Associate Provost for Academic Assessment and Faculty Development.
+Deadline is the first Friday of December to the Associate Provost.
 Applicants will be notified by the end of December.
 Reports are due at the beginning of the semester following the one in which release time was awarded.